-In general, nonresident aliens who receive income in the United States are subject to U.S. taxes.
-This can be in the form of earned income or other types of payment and you can be sure that the Internal Revenue Service wants to know about it.
-That’s where the Form 1042-S comes in.
-It’s important to know what it is and how the process works.
+In general, nonresident aliens who receive income in the United States are subject to U.S. federal taxes.
+This income of non-U.S. citizens can be in the form of earned income or other types of payment.
+The Internal Revenue Service wants to know about these payments to receive income tax returns from these taxpayers.

 What is Form 1042-S?

-The official title of the form is the Foreign Person’s U.S. Source Income Subject to Withholding.
-It’s used to report the amounts paid to foreign persons that are described under the “Amounts Subject to NRA Withholding and Reporting.”
-This applies even if you did not withhold any tax.
+Form 1042-S is an IRS form titled Foreign Person’s U.S. Source Income Subject to Withholding.
+Form 1042-S is an information return filed by a withholding agent to report the amounts paid to foreign persons, as described under the “Amounts Subject to NRA Withholding and Reporting.”
+Form 1042-S applies even if filers didn’t withhold any income tax.

-IRS Form 1042-S is always a required document for reporting money paid to foreign persons (or those who are presumed to be foreign) by a U.S.-based business or institution.
+IRS Form 1042-S is a required document for reporting money paid to foreign persons (or those presumed to be foreign) by a U.S.-based business or institution.

 Who Uses Form 1042-S?

-Non-US citizens or non-US groups including foreign partnerships, corporations, estates or trusts, use Form 1042-S to report any US-based income they may have received in order to be accurately taxed on that income, according to US standards.
+Non-US citizens or non-US groups, including foreign partnerships, corporations, estates or trusts, use Form 1042-S to report any US-based income they may have received to be accurately taxed on that income, according to US standards.
 In cases where a tax treaty or other exception to taxation exists, the IRS will still require Form 1042-S to be completed.

-When the 1042-S form is used to report a scholarship or fellowship grant, only the amount over the cost of tuition is reportable.
+When the 1042-S form is used to report a scholarship or fellowship grant of a foreign national, only the amount over the cost of tuition is reportable.